tee3/boost-build-ti/example/README.rst

 will attempt to build a very simple project varying the variant (debug, release), linking (static, shared), exception handling (off, on), and RTTI (off, on).

+Note that since support on all platforms is not consistent, parts of the example may need to be disabled on various systems.

 ::